jw-ml/dat5_spam-filter/paper.md

 | Logistic Regression (without removing stop words) | 0.985774       | 0.997331 |
 | Logistic Regression (with stop words removed)     | 0.984472       | 0.997101 |

-Oddly, removing the stop words actually resulted in _slightly_ less accurate precitions and roc-auc-scores for the logistic regressions.
+Oddly, contrary to my initial beliefs, removing any sort of information from the raw data generally resulted in less accurate precitions and roc-auc-scores.
+The best performing model on my sample was the baseline case in which I did zero preprocessing of the data.

 The other feature I (currently) have is the email Subject line.
 Running this feature through the same set of models, I generated the following results.
-Because email Subjects are much shorter on average, I did not bother removing stop words (although, that may be a useful addition).
+Because email Subjects are much shorter on average, I did not bother removing stop words.

 #####Summary of initial models and results (_features = email subject line_)
 | Model                                             | Accuracy Score | ROC-AUC-Score  |